Free Erie County Public Records Lookup (Search Anyone)

 There are several custodians for these types of data.
 This guide will cover the easiest legal ways to find out this information.

-View & Acquire Erie County Divorce or Marriage Records via the Common Pleas Court Probate Division
+Acquire Erie County Divorce or Marriage Records via the Probate Division of the Common Pleas Court

 In Erie County, the Common Pleas Court should be the first place to look for both marriage and divorce records.

-Find Marriage Records Through the Erie County Probate Court — The Probate Division of the Common Pleas Court is the official custodian for Erie County marriage records.
+Request Marriage Records Through the Erie County Probate Court: The Probate Division of the Common Pleas Court is the official custodian for Erie County marriage records.

 If you’re named as one of the registrants on a marriage license — or are an immediate family member or legal representative of one of the registrants — you can order a certified copy of the license for $2.